 In 1953, the Arizona Legislature created the Arizona Retirement System ("the System") to provide retirement benefits for state employees.
 Participants in the System subsequently voted the Arizona State Retirement Plan ("the Plan") into effect in 1971.
 Each retirement plan contained language promising exemption from state taxation for the annuities, benefits, and pensions provided under the plan.
-Legislation was enacted in 1978 that exempted the annuities, benefits and pensions of State employees under the Arizona income tax statutes.
+In 1978, legislation was enacted that exempted the annuities, benefits and pensions of State employees under the Arizona income tax statutes.
 No similar statutory exemption was afforded federal employees.